particle-iot/docs/src/content/getting-started/logic-ledger/data-transformation.md

 Pricing and availability may change in the future.
 {{box op="end"}}

 One of the feature of [Logic](/getting-started/logic-ledger/logic/) is the ability to take events published from a device and transform them before passing them to an external service using a webhook.
-Some reasons you might want to do this:

-- Expand data to minimize cellular data usage and fit within publish size limits.
+You might want to do this to expand data to minimize cellular data usage and fit within publish size limits, as demonstrated in this page.
-- Implement business logic in the cloud instead of on-device firmware for easier updates.
-- Support external services that have data formatting requirements that are hard to implement on-device, like XML.

-## Basics

 When using this model: